ocelhay/como/README.md

 ### Installation

 - [Download and install R](https://cran.r-project.org) (any version above 3.6.1)
-- Install a C/C++ compiler
+- Install a C/C++ compiler:

-In order for the C++ code to compile and this new version to work, one should have a C/C++ compiler.
-To install one follow these steps:

 (A) on Windows

 - check your version of by typing `R.Version()$version.string` in your console
-- if your R version is `3.6.x`, install [this version](https://cran.r-project.org/bin/windows/Rtools/Rtools35.exe).
+- if your R version is `3.6.x`, install [this version of Rtools.](https://cran.r-project.org/bin/windows/Rtools/Rtools35.exe).
-- if your R version is `4.0` and up, install [this version](https://cran.r-project.org/bin/windows/Rtools/rtools40-x86_64.exe)
+- if your R version is `4.0` and up, install [this version of Rtools.](https://cran.r-project.org/bin/windows/Rtools/rtools40-x86_64.exe)
 - Run the installer, you can accept the defaults throughout.
 - Restart your machine